 Why We Love Mother's Day

-For the first couple of years, she fed you, bathed you, and read you “Goodnight Moon” until she knew it by heart.
+For the first couple of years, your mom fed you, protected you, and read “Goodnight Moon” to you until she knew it by heart.
 After that came the lessons in how to share, to try new foods, and to not wallop your brother over the head with a metal Tonka truck.
 She encouraged your curiosity, indulged your interests, helped form your sense of humor.
-In other words, she made you you.
+In other words, she made you, well, you.

-Maybe the woman who gave birth to you isn’t in your life—but it’s a good bet that there are other strong, influential women in your life.
+Maybe the woman who gave birth to you isn’t with you now —but it’s a good bet that there are other strong, influential women in your life.
 Mother figures come in many shapes, so don’t take Mother’s Day too literally.
 Say thank you to any or all of the women you know who work hard and love others, since that’s essentially what mothering is all about.